-We try to describe a business plan through nine basic building blocks that show the logic of how a business intends to make money.
+We believe a business model can best be described through nine basic building blocks that show the logic of how a business intends to make money.
 The nine blocks cover the four main areas of a business: customers, offer, infrastructure, and financial viability.
+The business model is like a blueprint for a strategy to be implemented through organizational structures, processes, and systems.